 Now, if you can take me into your warehouse and show me what negative inventory physically looks like, I might change my mind.
 But of course there is no such thing.
 (In this case I’m referring solely to item level negative inventory, as opposed to location level, a different story.)

-– We have to ship out before we have time to receive the incoming PO in the system
+- We have to ship out before we have time to receive the incoming purchase order (PO) in the system

-– We need to invoice the customer what we ship, even if our inventory system says out of stock (common POS issue in retail environment)
+- We need to invoice the customer what we ship, even if our inventory system says out of stock (this is a common POS issue in a retail environment)

 - We can always catch up data entry later and all will be correct at that point (actually no, it won’t)

 The reality is that I’ve not yet encountered a single business who’s perceived need to handle negative inventory could not be superseded by a properly implemented set of business processes.

 If you don’t have time to receive an inbound purchase order into your ERP Software before shipping out to a customer, and you need a physical invoice document to accompany the shipment, realize that the invoice is just a piece of paper.
 A modern system can generate a document that looks like an invoice without actually posting that invoice through the system.
 Then later (day-end perhaps) you can process the PO receipts for the day and post all invoices.